Pommard appellation wine

 Pommard is a French Appellation d'Origine Contrôlée (AOC), and also has a European label: Protected Designation of Origin (PDO).

-The appellation covers nearly 340 hectares of vineyards, situated between 240 and 380 meters altitude, and the climate is temperate oceanic with slight continental tendencies.
+The appellation covers nearly 340 hectares of vineyards, located between 240 and 380 meters in altitude, and the climate is temperate oceanic with slight continental tendencies.

-Pommard wines have good aging potential and are known for being powerful wines with strong tannins in younger bottles, with the ability to improve and develop more complex aromas over time.
+Pommard wines age well and are known for being powerful wines with strong tannins in younger bottles and have the ability to improve and develop more complex aromas over time.

 Food and wine pairings and tasting tips for Pommard red wines

 Pommard red wines pair especially well with red meats and game.
-Dishes in sauce such as wild boar stew or coq au vin are particularly recommended.
-It is advised to serve them at a temperature between 14 and 15°C, and to open them 2 to 4 hours before serving, depending on the vintage.
+Braised dishes such as wild boar stew or coq au vin are primarily recommended.
+It is advised to serve them at a temperature between 14 and 15°C, and to open them 2 to 4 hours before serving depending on the vintage.
 We particularly recommend JABOULET VERCHERRE Clos de Commaraine 1978, COMTE ARMAND Clos des Epeneaux 1996 and DOMAINE COCHE DURY Les Vaumuriens 2007.

 Read more